jwodder/doapi/api.md

 - The input attribute table for the "Snapshot a Droplet" action omits the "name" attribute
 - Descriptions for accounts are missing.
+- The curl examples include an "available" field in droplet objects that is not documented and doesn't seem to actually exist.

 # Unanswered questions about the API